Donnie Darko: Development

-Kelly knew that the film's complicated story would be difficult to pitch to producers without a script, so he had producers read it before discussing it with them further.
-While pitching the script Kelly and McKittrick insisted that Kelly direct the film, which affected its chances at being picked up.
+Kelly knew that the film's complicated story would be difficult to pitch to producers without a script, so he had producers read it first before discussing it with them further.
+While pitching the script, Kelly and McKittrick insisted that Kelly direct the film, which hindered its chances at being picked up.
+Kelly recalled 1999 being a year of "meeting after meeting", all of which ended in rejection, and at this point declared the film "dead".
 McKittrick said Donnie Darko was "the challenging script in town that everybody wanted to make, but was too afraid".
-Kelly recalled 1999 being a year of "meeting after meeting", only to be rejected and declared the film "dead" at this point.

-Development progressed when agents at the Creative Artists Agency took an interest in the script and signed Kelly on.
+A turning point arrived when agents John Campisi and Rob Paris at the Creative Artists Agency took an interest in the script and signed Kelly on.
+Kelly said his "jaw was on the floor" at the unexpected offer, which greatly boosted the chances of having the film made with the agency's stamp on the script.
 This led to further meetings with several prominent individuals, including Francis Ford Coppola, Ben Stiller, William Horberg, and Betty Thomas.
-Kelly's meeting with Coppola was particularly influential, as Coppola drew his attention to one of Karen's lines after she is fired – "The kids have to figure it all out these days, because the parents, they don’t have a clue" – and Kelly recalled: "He slid the binder down the big table and very dramatically said: 'That's what your whole movie's about right there.'"
-Vince Vaughn was offered the role of Donnie, but he turned it down as he felt he was too old for the part.
+Kelly's meeting with Coppola was particularly influential, as Coppola drew his attention to one of Karen's lines after she is fired—"The kids have to figure it all out these days, because the parents, they don't have a clue"—and Kelly recalled: "He slid the binder down the big table and very dramatically said: 'That's what your whole movie's about right there.'"
+Early on Vince Vaughn was offered the role of Donnie, but he turned it down as he felt he was too old for the part.
 Mark Wahlberg was also approached, but he insisted that he should play Donnie with a lisp.

-The film progressed in 2000 when actor Jason Schwartzman had read the script and agreed to play as Donnie.
-Kelly said this moment "legitimized me as a director", which led to Barrymore accepting the part as Karen, having considered the script "so extraordinary."
-Barrymore had formed the production company Flower Films with Nancy Juvonen, and arranged a meeting with Kelly in March 2000 on the set of Charlie's Angels (2000).
-Barrymore and Juvonen suggested that Flower Films fund its production; Kelly accepted and the film received a $4.5 million budget.
+Development progressed in early 2000, when actor Jason Schwartzman expressed an interest in the script and agreed to play as Donnie.
+Kelly said this moment "legitimized me as a director" and recalled "all of a sudden people came out of the woodwork, it was alive again".
+Around this time Pandora Cinema offered a $2.5 million production budget, and Schwartzman's agent sent the script to Nancy Juvonen, who co-owned Flower Films with actress Drew Barrymore.
+The pair liked the script and wanted to get involved, which led Kelly and McKittrick to a meeting with the pair in March 2000 on the set of Charlie's Angels (2000), where Barrymore was filming.
+Barrymore agreed to play as Karen, and Flower Films agreed to increase the budget to $4.5 million.
 Kelly later called the sum the "bare minimum" to make the film.